veraleitaodev/getGoals/README.md

 This is the website built to meet the requirements for milestone 3 of fullstack developer diploma at Code Institute.
 It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for users and visiting users.

+I aim to develop and test a platform to enable individuals life by setting and planning their goals.
+“Failing to plan is planning to fail”; “You become what you think about most of the time”.
+This platform will enable people to edit their goals, store them according to priority.
+The Individual is encouraged to use a forum to publish accomplishments.

 <h2 align="center"><img src="#" alt="website image on multiple devices></h2>

 ## User Experience (UX)